 Friend or Foe tells the story of the Easter Rising through the eyes of boy and a girl who find themselves on opposing sides, while One Good Turn, – (the Irish entry for World Book Day 2016) – deals with the aftermath of the Rising, and is told from the unusual viewpoint of a young looter.

-His novel Arrivals follows the fortunes of an Irish family that emigrates to Canada in the 1920’s, and his new book, Pawns, looks at the War of Independence through the eyes of three children who have conflicting viewpoints.
+His novel Arrivals follows the fortunes of an Irish family that emigrates to Canada in the 1920’s, and his books Pawns and Spies look at the War of Independence through the eyes of three children who have conflicting viewpoints.

 Brian lives with his family in Dublin.